Are you looking for test card numbers?

 Manage chargebacks using the Disputes API

-If you have integrated our Disputes API, you receive a dispute notification when a shopper starts a dispute process with their issuer.
-Using the API, you can then manage the Klarna chargeback flow for the disputed payment.
+If you have integrated our Disputes API, you receive a dispute webhook when a shopper starts a dispute process with their issuer.
+Using the API, you can manage the Klarna chargeback flow for the disputed payment.

 Manage chargebacks in the Customer Area

-In your Customer Area, you can view disputes, and manage the three stages of a Klarna chargeback flow for a disputed payment.
+In your Customer Area, you can view disputes, and manage the four stages of a Klarna chargeback flow for a disputed payment.